Building An Everyday Carry Bag for Every Day Use

 Everyday carry gear has been a hot topic on the internet for quite some time.
 Photos of all kinds of gear show up on social media.
 The owners are proud of how they have carefully made decisions about the gear they carry with them and how they carry it.
 But I’ve noticed that many people often confuse the gear in their everyday carry bag with the kinds of gear they need in a worst-case scenario.

-To me, the gear in your everyday carry bag should be the things you need to make your everyday life a little bit easier — not the gear you need to survive the zombie apocalypse.
+To me, the gear in your everyday carry bag should be the things you need to make your everyday life a little bit easier.
+That means, it’s not necessarily the gear you need to survive the zombie apocalypse.
 Your everyday carry bag is not your bug-out bag full of stuff to keep you going on the road under any circumstances.
 For instance, it shouldn’t contain your shelter-in-place gear for disasters.
 Rather, an everyday carry bag should have stuff you need to make an ordinary day run a little bit more smoothly.
 What that gear will be depends on what your ordinary day looks like.

 I’ve been creating photos and articles for various clients for quite awhile now.
 I also have a wife and two teenage sons.
 Therefore, my everyday carry bag contains gear that makes my job easier and helps the lives of me and my family.